 Predefined environment variables

 SourceCraft automatically sets values for some environment variables.
-You can use them in your CI/CD processes.
+You can use them in your CI/CD workflows.

 Variable